 What is the timeline of the Hult Prize?

-The general application window closes on December 23, 2018.
-Hult Prize On Campus events are completed by December 2018.
+The general application window closes on December 29, 2019.
+Hult Prize On Campus events are completed by December 2019.
 Regional Finals take place on March 2019.
-The Hult Prize Accelerator takes place late June through mid August, and the 2018 Finals will take place in September 2019.
+The Hult Prize Global Accelerator takes place late June through mid August, AND THE 2019 Global Finals will take place in September 2019.

 What happens after the Regional Finals?

-Each Regional Final winning team advances to our Hult Prize Global Accelerator and our Global Final in New York in September, which is hosted, by the United Nations.
+Each Regional Final winning team advances to our Hult Prize Global Accelerator and our Global Final in September.

 What is Hult Prize OnCampus?

-Hult Prize OnCampus is a global program for the Hult Prize, where local university competition winners automatically advance into one of the fifteen regional final events.
+Hult Prize OnCampus is a global program for the Hult Prize, where local university competition winners automatically advance into one of the +25 regional final events.